Evaluating the Benefits of Collaboration in Simulation Games: The Case of Health Care

 In the context of simulation games, a focal organization (eg, a government agency or a college) may invite its members to play the game.
 The game essentially provides a network environment that enables its stakeholders to interact and build ties among themselves.
 These interactions can disseminate and produce useful knowledge.

 Whether the interactions are successful or not depends on how connected the game network is.
 The connectivity of a game network can be measured by a concept called “network density”.
 DEN indicates how fully the potential of connectivity is actually realized.
-For example, in Figure 2a, “Focal”, “b”, “c”, “d” are the players.
-With 4 players, the number of possible communication ties in the matrix of Figure 2a is 12 (ie, all the nondiagonal cells).
+For example, ina, “Focal”, “b”, “c”, “d” are the players.
+With 4 players, the number of possible communication ties in the matrix of a is 12 (ie, all the nondiagonal cells).
 If the number of actual ties is 6 (the cells with a “1”, indicating the presence of a communication exchange), DEN may be computed as 6/12 = 0.5.

 It is noteworthy that one may distinguish between directional and nondirectional ties (ie, it does not matter whether an actor is a “sender” or “receiver” of the communication tie).
 For nondirectional ties (without “self-to-self” ties),